TimberToe/recipt-input/readme.md

    	 - Price
    	 - Modifier (Discount)
  - [x] Export to JSON / CSV
+ - [ ] Convert all "," to "." for all numbers

 # Usability features:
  - [ ] Autocompletion of store name